-But fear not, eco-conscious fashionistas, we’ve developed a solution that will help you stay trendy and protect the Earth.
-That’s a mobile app for selling and buying pre-owned clothes called LESS_
+To fight that, we’ve developed a solution that helps mainstream users stay trendy and protect the Earth.
+That’s a mobile app for selling and buying pre-owned clothes called LESS_.

-Our fashion choices are well-thought-out and purposeful.
+Customer research brought us to the following conclusions: Fashion choices of today’s consumers are well-thought-out and purposeful.
 We know that it’s the quality not quantity that matters, which causes us to buy apparel made of more expensive yet longer-lasting materials.
-Today’s consumers are also aware of the fact that nothing expresses their fashion sense better than a few carefully selected wardrobe staples and statement pieces.
 For that reason, they give up on binge shopping in chain stores.
 In the words of Vivienne Westwood, we now buy Less, choose well, and make it last.